FurkanToprak/regarding-information-theory/README.md

 * Where along the dichotamy of being blindfolded and limited omniescence do we find accurate, performant, explainable, and/or fair mathematical compressions?
 * How do we make machines that optimally manipulate these mathematical compressions?

+# The state of the art
 These questions are what makes information theorists (whatever that means), in a manner, observational philosophers.
 These are the latest artisans, the newest watchmakers, the most considerate engine designers.
 These blackboxes help humans emulate and automate observation, attention, pattern-recognition, and inference-making.

+The state of the art, regardless of the blackbox, is:
+* To quantify similarity
+* To focus on what correlations might explain variability
+* To view information points as samples from probabilistic distributions
+* To produce sufficiently complex blackboxes that can express and learn the desired statistical complexity
+* To make simplifications when possible

-Here are the simplest lessons we've learned:
+# Here are the simplest lessons we've learned:
 * That it is reasonable, given that we are not omniescent, to expect temporal and/or spacial relationships to be representative predictors of the composition of reality.
 * That cliche, correlation is not causation; that it is unwise to use observation in place of experimentation.
 * That algorithms, like humans and every cognitive framework, produce limitation, loopholes, exceptions, and self-deception.